MutinyWallet/mutiny-web/README.md

 ### Adding new languages or keys

-1. In `src/i18n/` locate your desired language folder or create one if one does not exist
+1. In `public/i18n/` locate your desired language .json file or create one if one does not exist

-    - When creating a new language dir ensure it follows the ISO 639 2-letter standard
+    - When creating a new language file ensure it follows the ISO 639 2-letter standard

-2. In this folder create a file called `translations.ts`, this is where the translation keys for your desired language will be located

-3. Populate your translation file with a translation object where all of the keys will be located
+2. Populate your translation file with a translation object where all of the keys will be located

-If you want to add Japanese you will create a file `/src/i18n/jp/translations.ts` and populate it with keys like so:
+If you want to add Japanese you will create a file `/public/i18n/jp.json` and populate it with keys like so:

 ```
-export default {
+{
-    common: {
+  "common": {
-        continue: "続ける",
+        "continue": "続ける",
         ...
     }
 }